Recap: How the Lions edged the Vikings 31-29 in matchup of NFC’s two best teams

 11:00 a.m.: Vikings-Lions inactives

-The Vikings will have three players available — running back Aaron Jones, defensive tackle Harrison Phillips, and edge rusher Patrick Jones II — who were listed questionable for Sunday’s game against the Lions.
+The Vikings will have three players available — running back Aaron Jones, defensive tackle Harrison Phillips and edge rusher Patrick Jones II — who were listed questionable for Sunday’s game against the Lions.

 It’s unclear whether Jones, who has 517 yards from scrimmage in five games, will keep the same workhorse role while returning from a hamstring injury suffered during pregame warmups of the Oct.
-6 win against the Jets.
-Jones had two limited practices this week after sitting out the only padded session on Wednesday.
+6 win against the New York Jets.
+Jones had two limited practices this week after sitting out the only padded session Wednesday.

-The Vikings will roll with Ty Chandler and Cam Akers, who was reacquired via trade this week, behind Jones.
+The Vikings will roll with Ty Chandler and Cam Akers, who was reacquired via trade this past week, behind Jones.

-The availabilities of two injured defenders, Phillips and Patrick Jones II, are welcomed for a Vikings defense that will be without its leading tackler, Blake Cashman, due to turf toe.
+The availabilities of two injured defenders, Phillips and Patrick Jones II, are welcomed for a Vikings defense that will be without its leading tackler, Blake Cashman, because of turf toe.
 Linebacker Kamu Grugier-Hill is expected to step into a bigger role, but safety Josh Metellus and edge rusher Andrew Van Ginkel are among others capable of aligning at inside linebacker.
 Linebacker Ivan Pace Jr. is expected to wear Cashman’s in-helmet speaker (or the “green dot” helmet) and relay defensive play calls.

 Lions starting cornerback Carlton Davis III (quad) is active and will play after being listed questionable. ― ANDREW KRAMMER